 Preliminary discussion & consent

-Before the test, there is a preliminary genetic discussion to determine the indication and the genes to be examined.
+The key to genetic testing is to ask clear questions.
+A doctor must know exactly what he is looking for and always assess the genetic findings in the context of a patient's symptoms.
+Before the genetic test, there is a preliminary genetic discussion to determine the indication and the genes to be examined.
 Written consent from the patient is mandatory.

 If necessary, the cases are discussed by specialists from a variety of disciplines and recommendations are made.

-The samples are analysed in the certified laboratory with specialised genetic methods and visualised on the computer with the help of bioinformatic programs.
-The analysis time is between 1–4 weeks, depending on the genetic diagnosis.
+Samples are analysed in the certified Precise Laboratory using specialised genetic methods and evaluated on the computer with the aid of bioinformatics programmes.

 Evaluation & reporting

 The commissioning doctor receives the results in the form of a written report.
 The patients receive a copy of the report after the genetic findings have been discussed.